anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 * Image grouping
  * Added more control over image grouping
  * Fixed image X of X problem, can disable Image X of X
-* Scrolling - If 'false' ColorBox will hide scrollbars for overflowing content.
-This could be used on conjunction with the resize method (see below) for a smoother transition if you are appending content to an already open instance of ColorBox.
+* Scrolling - If 'false' Colorbox will hide scrollbars for overflowing content.
+This could be used on conjunction with the resize method (see below) for a smoother transition if you are appending content to an already open instance of Colorbox.
 * Numerous bug fixes
  * Fixed use WP Caption option.
 Works with singles images and WordPress built in galleries now.
  * Fixed text links getting lightboxed even of option is not set.
  * Fixed many small issues and text errors.
 * Added class check for php html dom classes to prevent stomping on other plugins using the class.
-* Updated ColorBox to version 1.3.20
+* Updated Colorbox to version 1.3.20
  * Added temporary workaround for jQuery-UI 1.8 bug (http://bugs.jquery.com/ticket/12273)
  * Added *.jpe extension to the list of image types.